willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

     * If you're using Mixed Reality on a laptop and you've installed a newer graphics driver from the graphics card manufacturer's website, try downgrading to the latest graphics card driver provided on your PC manufacturer's website, or on Windows Update.
     * If you have multiple PC monitors connected to your PC, try temporarily disconnecting all but one PC monitor.
     * If you've set a custom refresh rate for your PC monitor, try temporarily reverting to a standard refresh rate, such as 60Hz.
     * If you've recently changed your graphics card without reinstalling Windows, check that the headset monitor still has the correct driver installed.
-To do this, with your headset plugged in, confirm that "Mixed Reality headset" is listed under the Monitors node in Device Manager.
+With your headset plugged in, confirm that "Mixed Reality headset" is listed under the Monitors node in Device Manager.
-    * If your PC has an Nvidia graphics card, make sure Nvidia's 3D Vision software is disabled.
+    * If your PC has an Nvidia graphics card, make sure that Nvidia's 3D Vision software is disabled.
     * On some graphics cards (especially older graphics cards), the HDMI port may not support HDMI 2.0 or may not be fully compatible with Windows Mixed Reality.
 Please try your graphics card's DisplayPort port by using an [active DisplayPort 1.2 to HDMI 2.0 adapter](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/recommended-adapters-for-windows-mixed-reality-capable-pcs)
     * HP Omen PCs with HP product number 1RJ99EA#ABU have HDMI ports that are incompatible with Windows Mixed Reality.
 To look this up, open up the "HP Support Assistant" and the product number will be listed towards the bottom of the app.
     * If your PC has an AMD R9-series graphics card and you're using a Samsung Mixed Reality headset, you'll need to update your headset's firmware to version 1.0.8 or newer in order to use the HDMI port of your graphics card with the headset.